Lawrie McKinna

-Lawrie McKinna (born 8 July 1961) is a Scottish-Australian former football player, coach, and former Mayor of Gosford City Council.
+Lawrie McKinna (born 8 July 1961) is a Scottish-Australian politician and former soccer player and coach.
+He is currently serving as Mayor for the Central Coast Council and is serving for the East Gosford Ward, heaving led "Team Central Coast" at the 2024 election.

-In 2012, McKinna stood for election as an independent for City of Gosford.
-Lawrie was successful in gaining a seat, and was elected by his fellow councillors Mayor of Gosford City on 24 September.
+McKinna was elected as a councillor on the City of Gosford in 2012, and was elected by his fellow councillors as mayor following the elections.
+Lawrie was successful in gaining a seat, and was elected by his fellow councillors Mayor of Gosford City on 24 September, serving into that role until the council was abolished in 2016.

-He was removed from his position as Mayor, as a result of the amalgamation of Gosford and Wyong Councils on 12 May 2016.

-Lawrie unsuccessfully stood as a candidate in the September 2013 Federal election for the seat of Robertson.
-His campaign was backed by John Singleton to the tune of $380,000.
-While receiving 8.7% of the vote, Singleton and McKinna controversially decided the outcome of the seat by directing preference votes to the conservative Liberal Party candidate Ms Lucy Wicks.
-Ms Wicks formally thanked Lawrie & his backer John Singleton in her maiden speech in parliament.

 Early life

 McKinna was born in Galston in southwest Scotland.

 Playing career

-Club

 McKinna began his career as a striker with local junior side Darvel and made his debut for Scottish Football League side Kilmarnock in 1982.
 He made 87 league appearances for Kilmarnock, scoring 17 times before moving to Australia in 1986 where he went on to play for several more clubs in the NSL and various state leagues.